• Twitter

 Recipe: Perfect Mashed Potatoes

 Such a simple thing — throw some potatoes into a pot, then mash them up, but there’s more to creamy mashed potatoes than that.
-I tend to make mashed potatoes a day ahead of a big family dinner and gently reheat in the oven; microwaving them tends to change the texture.
+I tend to make mashed potatoes a day ahead of a big family dinner (like Thanksgiving) and gently reheat on the stove.
 Alternately, make them earlier in the morning and keep them warm by covering a pan with plastic wrap and nestling into a simmering pan of water.
 This simulates being held in a steam table.
 Here are a few key tips, many gleaned from my studies at Le Cordon Bleu in Paris.

 Always start cooking potatoes in cold water.
 Don’t plop them into boiling water.
 Cook them at a modest simmer for about 20 minutes and they will have a smoother end texture and cook more evenly.